bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Blocks only connections, yeah.
 And that was proposed by Suhas, which I knew that someone proposed that, I didn't know it was Suhas.
 And that was part of a countermeasure against topology inferring using transaction propagation data.
-Because now, some of the information that you may be propagating through the connections on block, sorry, transactions on block connections, like the normal connections, may beat you back in the ass using the block-only relay connections.
+Because now, some of the information that you may be propagating through the transactions on block connections, like the normal connections, may beat you back in the ass using the block-only relay connections.
 So you may not be able to use similar techniques to infer the topology.

 Adam Jonas: 00:08:05